Atlanta Hospital Negligence Lawyers

 In most cases, physicians practicing at a hospital are considered independent contractors, not hospital employees.
 When an independent contractor’s negligence leads to a patient’s injury or death, the hospital may not be held liable.
 This is why physicians carry their own malpractice insurance.
 The only time a physician’s negligence can result in the hospital being held liable is if the physician was employed by the hospital.
 Emergency room doctors and anesthesiologists are often hospital employees.
 The bottom line is that if a patient incurs injury due to the negligence of a hospital employee acting within the scope of his or her employment, the hospital can be held liable for the damages.

-The statistics on medical malpractice in the United States, specifically hospital statistics, are overwhelming.
-A New England Journal of Medicine study concluded as many as 25 percent of all hospital patients experience a medical error of some kind that was avoidable or preventable.
-Dr. Marty Makary is a John Hopkins surgeon and author of the 2012 book entitled, Unaccountable: What Hospitals Won't Tell You and How Transparency Can Revolutionize Health Care.
-In the book he states, "…10% to 15% of patients are not advised of all of their options regarding their medical care, surgeons operate on the wrong body part 40 times every week, approximately 100,000 people die from medical malpractice incidents each year, and medical malpractice is either the fifth or sixth leading cause of death in the United States."
+The statistics on medical malpractice in the United States, specifically medical malpractice in hospitals, are overwhelming.
+A New England Journal of Medicine study concluded that as many as 25% of all hospital patients experience a medical error, of some kind, that was avoidable or preventable.
+Dr. Marty Makary is a Johns Hopkins surgeon and author of the 2012 book Unaccountable: What Hospitals Won't Tell You and How Transparency Can Revolutionize Health Care.
+In the book he states, "…10% to 15% of patients are not advised of all of their options regarding their medical care, surgeons operate on the wrong body part 40 times every week, approximately 100,000 people die from medical malpractice incidents each year, and medical negligence is either the fifth or sixth leading cause of death in the United States."

-A hospital can be negligent due to its action or failure to act.
-Liability includes, but is not limited to the following:
+A hospital can be negligent due to both its actions and failures to act.
+Medical negligence includes, but is not limited to, the following: